How did slaves survive captivity?

 The Voyage

 The most dangerous part of being taken as a slave was being transported to the site of captivity.
 There were an estimated 12.5 million people captured from Africa by various, mostly European nations, and around 1.8 million of those died on the voyage, known at the time as the Middle Passage.
-There was around a 15% chance that someone would die on the voyage, and the second someone did die or looked like they were getting too sick, they would be thrown overboard to stop the spread of disease.
+There was around a 15% chance that someone would die on the voyage, and the second someone did die or looked like they were getting too sick, they would be thrown overboard to stop the spread of the disease.

 (A diagram of the layout of how people were chained up during the voyage)